 This is why I recommend you create your own set of study guidelines.
-Guidelines that motivate you to study (and not have you staring at the wall).
+These will be guidelines that motivate you to study (and not have you staring at the wall for several hours).

 Yes, you still need to study those painful subjects.
-The reality is studying is the only way you’ll effectively move information from your working memory to your long-term memory.
+The reality is studying is the only way you’ll effectively encode information (i.e. move information from your working memory to your long-term memory).

 But the focus needs to shift from quantity of study to quality of study.

 Taking the quality study approach